robbiehammond/Image-Fractalizer/README.md

 To Use:
 - Clone this repo.
 - Make sure you have Python, Pillow (ver.
 7.2.0), and NumPy (ver.
 1.19.0) installed.
-If you don't have Pillow or Numpy, you can install them via the requirements file with pip - `pip install -r requirements.txt`.
+If you don't have Pillow and/or Numpy, you can install them via the requirements file with pip - go to the directory in terminal and type `pip install -r requirements.txt`.
 - Go to the directory in terminal and run `python gui.py`.
 - Follow the prompts on the GUI and have fun!
   -  Note: If you started a fractalization and want to stop it, press the "Stop!" button.